dseichter/VATValidation/README.md

 ![configuration](images/config.png "VAT Validation Configuration")

 In case you are using CSV, you can choose the delimiter for your import and export files.

+# Known issues

+At the moment there are several known issues.
+You will find them in the issues.
+If you encounter any further issue, please add an issue.

 # Contributing